bichae9120/Analysis-of-OpenAI-s-Automated-Legal-Threat-Message/README.md

  •	The company has repeatedly issued legal action warnings through an automated system, but no specific explanation or human response has been provided.

+Conclusion:

+“The company has not provided adequate responses to user requests and has only utilized systematic responses, with insufficient explanations or follow-up.”